sanack/node-jq/.github/issue_template.md

 If this is a feature request, explain why it should be added.
 Specific use-cases are best.

-For bug reports, please provide as much *relevant* info as possible.
+For bug reports, please provide as much *relevant* info as possible and create a minimum reproduction with this [codesandbox](https://codesandbox.io/s/node-jq-issue-playground-4kqhr?file=/src/index.js).

 ### Test Source